INVESTIGATIVE JOURNALIST

 #3: The wrong child: Photographic and other evidence shows the dead child they found and quickly identified as Adam is very unlikely him

-Who killed Don Aronow, world championship powerboat racer and boatbuilder to royalty, the CIA, George H.W.
+Who killed Don Aronow, world championship powerboat racer and boat builder to royalty, the CIA, George H.W.
 Bush – and the biggest dope smugglers in Florida?

-The cops got part of the solution right –
+After ten years, the cops got part of the solution right –

-but did they miss the rest of it?
+But did they miss the rest of it?

 Fifteen years – and a lot of Art’s reporting and a lot of public records later, Paul Luskin left prison, vindicated.